 There are 20 common CAN Bus failures

-when the network measures 60 ohms at the DLC.
-At other times, a 60 ohm reading will hide a network failure that kills CAN Bus operation.
-Learn how to identify these problems and repair them.
+and the CAN Bus network still measures 60 ohms at the DLC.
+A 60 ohm reading may hide a network failure that kills CAN Bus operation.
+Learn how to identify these problems and repair them with a digital ohmmeter.

 in the Student Workbook explains and illustrates the troubleshooting